gitawego/cordova-screenshot/README.md

 screenshot files are stored in /sdcard/Pictures for android.

-take screenshot and get it as Data URI (android only for now)
+take screenshot and get it as Data URI
 ```js
 navigator.screenshot.URI(function(error,res){
   if(error){